Does the Feigel effect break the first law?

-In my recent analysis I considered two experimental reasonable scenarios to test the Feigel effect: \begin{itemize} \item (i) an organometallic dielectric liquid rendered magnetoelectric by the application of large perpendicular electric and magnetic fields \item (ii) a vacuum radiometer with paddles made of a magnetoelectric solid such as a polar ferrimagnet. \end{itemize} For case (i) I corrected Feigel's derivation of the momentum density in the ME fluid caused by the anisotropic propagation of vacuum modes.
-From one can derive either semiclassically, or through a kinetic theory argument a new expression for the stress these modes cause on the fluid in the ME region: $T_{\rm vac}\approx \Delta \chi \hbar c/\lambda_c^4$, where $\Delta\chi\equiv\chixy-\chiyx$ is the difference between the nonzero components of the magnetoelectric susceptibility tensor, $\hbar$ is Planck's angular constant, $c$ is the speed of light in vacuo, and $\lambda_c$ is the cut-off wavelength below which vacuum modes do not experience a ME medium.
-I used this new vacuum stress expression in the Navier-Stokes equation to evaluate the maximum speed and corresponding flowrate of an organometallic fluid in a tube, a short portion of which is exposed to strong orthogonal electric and magnetic fields inducing ME response.
-Ignoring gradient effects at the region boundaries I obtained a flow vacuum flow speed $U_{\rm vac}=T_0 a^2/(4 \eta L)\approx 100\mu$m/s (where $a, L$ are the tube radius and length, respectively, and $\eta$ dynamic viscosity of fluid) and corresponding flow rate $\Phi_{\rm vac}=\pi a^2 U_{\rm vac}/2$ driven by a vacuum pressure of $T_{\rm vac}=0.03$ Pa.
-I based these estimates on reasonable experimental ME fluid parameters considering a tube with $a=1$mm and $L=2$m.
-Arranging this tube into a closed loop it is clear that, with $\EE$ and $\BB$ fields steady, a non-zero Feigel effect in the ME region implies the vacuum can continuously drive flow in a circle.
-This flow will dissipate energy at a rate $P=T_{\rm vac} \Phi \sim 1$nW.
+{\it Thermodynamic considerations.} In \cite{Croze12} I considered two experimental reasonable scenarios to test the Feigel effect: i) an organometallic dielectric liquid rendered magnetoelectric by the application of large perpendicular electric and magnetic fields; ii) a vacuum radiometer with paddles made of a magnetoelectric solid, such as a polar ferrimagnet.
+For case (i) I corrected minor inaccuracies in the derivation by Feigel of the momentum density in the ME fluid caused by the anisotropic propagation of vacuum modes.
+One can then derive, either semiclassically or through a kinetic theory argument, a new expression for the stress these modes cause on the fluid in the magnetoelectric (ME) region: $T_{\rm vac}\approx \Delta \chi \hbar c/\lambda_c^4$, where $\Delta\chi\equiv\chixy-\chiyx$ is the difference between the nonzero components of the magnetoelectric susceptibility tensor, $\hbar$ is Planck's angular constant, $c$ is the speed of light in vacuo, and $\lambda_c$ is the cut-off wavelength.
+This is the wavelength below which vacuum modes does not experience a ME medium, in analogy with the similar cut-off for light \cite{Feigel04, Croze12}.
+I used this new vacuum stress in the Navier-Stokes equation to evaluate the maximum speed and corresponding flow rate of organometallic fluid flow in a tube, a short portion of which is exposed to strong orthogonal electric and magnetic fields inducing ME response, see \cite{Croze12} for details.
+Considering steady fields, i.e. $d \X/dt=0$, where $\X$ is the ME susceptibility tensor, and ignoring gradient effects at the ME region boundaries, I obtained a vacuum flow speed $U_{\rm vac}=T_0 a^2/(4 \eta L)\approx 100\mu$m/s (where $a, L$ are the tube radius and length, respectively, and $\eta$ dynamic viscosity of fluid) and corresponding flow rate $\Phi_{\rm vac}=\pi a^2 U_{\rm vac}/2$ driven by a vacuum pressure of $T_{\rm vac}=0.03$ Pa.
+I based these estimates on reasonable experimental parameters for an organometallic fluid (again, see \cite{Croze12} for details) considering a tube with $a=1$mm and $L=2$m.
+Arranging this tube into a closed loop it is clear that, with $\EE$ and $\BB$ fields steady, a non-zero Feigel effect in the ME region implies the vacuum can continuously drive flow in a circle with flow rate $\Phi_{\rm vac}$.
+This flow will dissipate energy at a rate $\epsilon=T_{\rm vac} \Phi_{\rm vac} \sim 1$nW.
 Where is this energy coming from?
-The steady fields making the fluid magnetoelectrc cannot be putting any energy into the system (charges and fields can do no work), with the implication that either the vacuum transfers no momentum to the ME medium or energy (albeit in tiny amounts) can be extracted from the vacuum without other energy input.
+The steady fields making the fluid magnetoelectrc cannot be putting energy into the ME material (charges can do no work in steady fields), with the implication that either the vacuum does not actually transfer momentum to the ME medium or energy (albeit in tiny amounts) can be extracted from the vacuum without other energy input.
 This is a blatant violation of conservation of energy the first law of thermodynamics.
-A similar argument applies to the vacuum radiometer I considered: the rotation of its magnetoelectric vanes caused by the vacuum would be dissipated by friction at the pivot at a rate $\sim \gamma \omega_{\rm vac}^2$.
-In the Casimir effect difference in the vacuum energy between the plates and outside (due to the change in the mode spectrum by the boundaries) is converted into kinetic energy of the plates until they touch and stop moving.
-An equal amount of work needs to be performed to move the plates apart.
+Similar considerations apply to the vacuum radiometer.
+The rotation of its magnetoelectric vanes caused by the vacuum would be dissipated by friction at the pivot at a rate $\sim \gamma \omega_{\rm vac}^2$: the vacuum would be generating temperature differences with no energy input.
+Something is clearly wrong in my QED analysis in \cite{Croze12}, the organometallic liquid should not flow and the radiometer should not turn (I do no wish to question conservation of energy!).
+The analysis, however, demonstrates quite clearly how a steady Feigel effect should not exist purely on thermodynamic grounds (one cannot extract free momentum or energy from the vacuum).
+For comparison, let us consider using the established Casimir effect to make a `vacuum engine'.
+In the Casimir scenario, the vacuum potential energy difference in the vacuum energy between the plates and outside (due to the change in the mode spectrum by the boundaries) is converted into kinetic energy of the plates until they touch and stop moving.
+An equal amount of work needs to be performed to move the plates apart: the first law is safe.